Fill your glass in Temecula this season

 Fill up on fresh air

-With sunny skies and mild temperatures (the average high is around 68 degrees in fall), Temecula Valley is an ideal place for celebrating autumn outdoors.
-Enjoying the awesome surroundings can be as simple as stepping out onto a trail — for example, at the Santa Rosa Plateau Ecological Reserve.
+Enjoying the awesome surroundings can be as simple as stepping out onto a trail—for example, at the Santa Rosa Plateau Ecological Reserve.
 The 9,000-acre park protects chaparral, wetlands, coastal sage scrub and many other diverse ecosystems; as well as 49 endangered, threatened or rare plant and animal species.
-You probably won't run into some of the more reclusive creatures — bobcats, mule deer, mountain lions and badgers, for example — but your chances of spotting some of the 200 native bird species that call the Reserve home are quite a bit better.
-Hikers, bikers and horse riders all share the trails here, so you'll want to keep your eyes open for fellow adventurers as you go.
+You probably won't run into some of the more reclusive creatures—bobcats, mule deer, mountain lions and badgers, for example—but your chances of spotting some of the 200 native bird species that call the Reserve home are quite a bit better.

 Santa Rosa Ecological Reserve